CodeDifferently/piano-lecture/README.md

     }
 ```

 Next we will add more code to ensure it works properly.
-Under the `h1` selector, copy and paste the code below.
+Under the `h1` selector's curly brace `}`, copy and paste the code
+below.

 ```CSS
  @-webkit-keyframes mymove {